lbugnion/timekeeper/README.md

 # Timekeeper

 > Timekeeper is a simple app running on PC, Mac and mobile phones.
-It allows a host and his guests (for example on a live stream) to keep track of time.
+It allows a host and their guests (for example on a live stream) to keep track of time.

 This is a proof of concept application.